BITRY/WT95_Binance_bot_python_api_GUI_self_or_together_multi_coin_multifunctions_trader_Tools/README.md

 you need to cearte teh content for all coins before run it with exp contene form coins/BTCUSDT     willl create better readem later....

+see all .png in the root git, so you know what it is ;-) and how it looks at last...

 🚀 WT95 Binance Python API GUI Trader Tool

 A comprehensive multi-coin trading bot with advanced analytics, manual and automated trading, and a sleek GUI interface for Binance users.